DUI/DWI Attorneys in Cumming

 An arrest for driving under the influence puts you in jeopardy of losing thousands of dollars in fines and fees, having your driver’s license suspended, and even spending time in jail.
-A conviction would continue to impact your life for years afterward, as your insurance premiums would skyrocket and you would be subject to a “look-back” period that would enhance the penalty for a subsequent DUI.
-The situation cries out for highly professional and dedicated legal representation, such as we offer at Lipscomb, Johnson, Sleister, Dailey & Smith, LLP.
-From the moment you contact our Cumming, GA office, we are fully engaged in your case.
+A conviction would continue to impact your life for years afterward, as your insurance premiums would skyrocket, and you would be subject to a “look-back” period that would enhance the penalty for a subsequent DUI.
+The situation cries out for highly professional and dedicated legal representation.
+From the moment you contact our office, we are fully engaged in your case.
 We understand that an arrest can be a harrowing experience, so we provide legal and emotional support throughout the process as we work diligently to achieve the best result possible.

-Your driving record and the specific facts of your case will determine the actual penalties you face when you’re charged with DUI.
-Possible penalties include these:
+Your driving record and the specific facts of your case will determine the penalties you face when you’re charged with DUI.

-- First offense — Incarceration in county jail from 24 hours to one year, $300 to $1,000 in fines and fees, and a license suspension of up to one year.
+- First offense: Incarceration in county jail for 24 hours to one year; $300 to $1,000 in fines and fees; and a license suspension of up to one year

-- Second offense — Incarceration in county jail from three days to one year, $600 to $1,000 in fines and fees, a license suspension of up to three years, and possibly a court order to install an ignition interlock device.
+- Second offense: Incarceration in county jail for three days to one year; $600 to $1,000 in fines and fees; a license suspension of up to three years; and possibly a court order to install an ignition interlock device

-- Third offense — Incarceration in county jail from 15 days to one year, $1,000 to $5,000 in fines and fees, a license suspension of up to five years, and a court order to install an ignition interlock device.
+- Third offense: Incarceration in county jail for 15 days to one year; $1,000 to $5,000 in fines and fees; a license suspension of up to five years; and a court order to install an ignition interlock device

-- Fourth offense — Incarceration in state prison from one to five years, $1,000 to $5,000 in fines and fees, an indefinite license suspension, and a court order to install an ignition interlock device.
+- Fourth offense: Incarceration in state prison for one to five years; $1,000 to $5,000 in fines and fees; an indefinite license suspension; and a court order to install an ignition interlock device

-In Georgia, as in other states, a standard DUI is charged when a driver’s blood alcohol content (BAC) measures 0.08 percent or above.
-However, drivers under the age of 21 are subject to a zero tolerance standard, and can be charged for a BAC reading of 0.02 percent.
-Commercial drivers can be charged at 0.04 percent or higher.
-Georgia does not have specifically mandated enhancements for BAC above 0.15 percent, but drivers with such high BAC can expect prosecutors to pursue the maximum penalty available under the law.
-The wide range of penalties is one of the major reasons you want a reputable, criminal defense attorney on your side.
+In Georgia, as in other states, a standard DUI is charged when a driver’s blood alcohol content (BAC) measures 0.08% or above.
+However, drivers under the age of 21 are subject to a zero-tolerance standard and can be charged for a BAC reading of 0.02%.
+Commercial drivers can be charged at 0.04% or higher.
+Georgia does not have specifically mandated enhancements for BAC above 0.15%, but drivers with a high BAC can expect prosecutors to pursue the maximum penalty available under the law.
+The wide range of penalties is one of the major reasons you want a reputable attorney on your side.

-Lipscomb, Johnson, Sleister, Dailey & Smith, LLP is made up of seasoned trial lawyers who have successfully fought criminal charges for clients in state and federal court.
-If you are arrested for DUI in Cumming, or anywhere else in Forsyth County, we provide effective advocacy geared toward achieving the best possible result.
-To schedule a consultation, call 470-839-9467 or contact us online.
+Lipscomb Johnson LLP is made up of seasoned trial lawyers who have successfully fought criminal charges for clients in state and federal court.
+If you have been arrested for DUI, we provide effective advocacy geared toward achieving the best possible result.